Hemus Air

-Hemus Air (Bulgarian title: Хемус Ер) was an airline based in Sofia, Bulgaria.
-It operated scheduled domestic and international services from Sofia and Varna, as well as charter, cargo and air ambulance services.
+Hemus Air (Bulgarian title: Хемус Ер) is a non-operating subsidiary airline of Bulgaria Air based in Sofia, Bulgaria.
+Previously it operated scheduled domestic and international services from Sofia and Varna, as well as charter, cargo and air ambulance services.
 Its main base was Sofia Airport, with a hub at Varna Airport.
-After the acquisition of Bulgaria Air, all of Hemus Air's destinations are now under the plate of Bulgaria Air.

 History

-Hemus Air, named after the ancient name for the Balkan mountains, is owned by Varna-based industrial/financial enterprise TIM.
-The airline was established and started operations in 1986, when it branched off from Balkan Bulgarian Airlines.
-It initially operated as a separate department providing ambulance services, flight calibration and aerial photography.
-In 1996 it became a separate legal entity from Balkan and was named Hemus Air.
-The company was privatized by Bulgarian corporate investors in 2002 and has faced stiff competition from foreign carriers, as well as the newly established successor of Balkan, Bulgaria Air.
+Hemus Air, named after the ancient name for the Balkan mountains, was owned by Varna-based industrial/financial enterprise TIM.
+The airline was established in 1986 as an autonomous unit of Balkan Bulgarian Airlines and started operations in 1987.
+It initially operated ambulance services, flight calibration and aerial photography and, from December 1990, also schedules.
+In 1996, it became a separate legal entity of Balkan Bulgarian Airlines.
+Hemus Air was privatized by Bulgarian investors in 2002 faced stiff competition from foreign carriers, as well as the newly established successor of Balkan, Bulgaria Air.

 Hemus Air's management pledged to unite the major Bulgarian airlines and was selected as the preferred bidder for the sale of Bulgaria Air by the Bulgarian government.
 In November 2006, Balkan Hemus Group sealed a deal to purchase Bulgaria Air with a 99.99% share of the airline for €6.6 million.
-The new airline will operate under the Bulgaria Air brand.
-Hemus promised to invest a further €86m over the next five years.
-Hemus and Bulgaria Air began to coordinate their schedules and operations in 2007.
-As of February 2009, all Hemus Air aircraft are operating for the parent company, Bulgaria Air.
+The new airline would operate under the Bulgaria Air brand.
+Hemus promised to invest a further €86m over the next five years and in 2007 began to coordinate the schedules and operations with Bulgaria Air.
+As of February 2009, all Hemus aircraft were operating for the nes parent company, Bulgaria Air.
+This latter absorbed assets and operations in early 2010s.